 This is an entry level course designed to begin the training and developing of the young artist in the discipline of dance.
-Focusing on the traditional musical theatre style of dance, specifically iazz, this course will introduce the student to dance combinations, in turn developing rhythms, which will enhance poise, coordination and physical expressiveness.
+Focusing on the traditional musical theatre style of dance, specifically jazz, this course will introduce the student to dance combinations, in turn developing rhythms, which will enhance poise, coordination and physical expressiveness.
+Prerequisite: Instructor consent.